Basic shapes

 - The

-, but it draws a quadratic Bézier curve.
+Qcommand is similar toC, but it draws a quadratic Bézier curve.
 It takes four parameters: x1 y1, x y (control point and end point). - The

-.
+Tcommand is a shorthand command forQ.
 It takes two parameters and the control point is assumed to be a reflection of the control point on the previous command relative to the current point. - The lowercase

-draw curves relative to the current point.
+qandtdraw curves relative to the current point.

 - Close Path - Z/z